treetrum/amazon-kindle-bulk-downloader/docker-instructions.md

    --baseUrl "https://www.amazon.com"
 ```

+# Important Notes

+- If you are on arm64 (i.e. a Mac with an Apple Silicon chip) you mast add `--platform linux/x86_64` when running your `docker run` and `docker build
-In Docker `--manualAuth` does not work unless you disable 'headless mode', you must provide credentials via env
+- In Docker `--manualAuth` does not work unless you disable 'headless mode', you must provide credentials via env

 # Docker specific env variable